 CIVS Senior Research Engineer Presents at Industrial Combustion Symposium

 On September 30-October 3, CIVS Senior Research Engineer Nicholas Walla attended and presented at the AFRC Industrial Combustion Symposium in Calgary, Alberta Canada.
-Nicholas presented “Large Eddy Simulations of Hydrogen Burner”.
+Nicholas presented “Exploring Decarbonization of a Steel Reheating Furnace using Simulations of Natural Gas/Hydrogen Fuel Blending”.

 The symposium was held by the American Flame Research Committee (AFRC).
 The AFRC is composed of representatives of industrial and research organizations and associated eminent combustion expert members in the United States, Canada and Mexico.
 The AFRC sponsors open forums in North America on applied combustion technology and research and supports the applied combustion research activities of the International Flame Research Foundation (IFRF).
 One of the organizers of the conference is the Chairman for the AFRC, David Schalles, of Bloom Engineering.
 David is a member of the board for the Steel Manufacturing Simulation & Visualization Consortium (SMSVC).